campbell000/blog/content/articles/play-this-eternal-sonata.md

 Interestingly, *both* of these games offer local co-op: a second player can control one of the party members during battle.
 So, as closet lovers of anime melodrama and cliched romances, what did we do?
 We played *both* of them, of course!
 What did we think of them?
 Read on to find out!

 <accent-box>
 One point before I begin: you may object to my critiques with "these games were good at the time!
-You can't judge them by 2021 standards!", but I disagree.
-I certainly <i>can</i> judge them by 2021 standards.
-Just watch me!
+You can't judge them by 2021 standards!", but I think that's missing the point.
 My intent with this post is to help readers answer the question, "Is this game fun?" rather than "Was this game fun in the year 2004?"
 </accent-box>

 ## *Tales of Symphonia*: Woefully Out of Tune